-This page is the lived-experience list.
-I have AuDHD.
-I built Horse Browser for brains like ours.
-The patterns below are the ones AuDHD adults consistently report once they have the language for them.
+This is a recognition tool, not a diagnostic one.
+If you find yourself nodding along, screening with a clinician is worth your time.
+I have AuDHD, and I built Horse Browser for brains like ours; the patterns below are the ones AuDHD adults name again and again once they have the language for them.

 Cognitive Symptoms